 Eliminating plastic card transfers reduces management hotlist headaches and the UnionPay recharge backend shared by all transit cards with the same card architecture makes hosting virtual cards simple because there is nothing to negotiate and it’s the same centralized IT software stack running everything.
 The various transit operators only need to plug into the network.
 They don’t have to host everything directly or build a cloud backend from scratch, and there’s nothing to negotiate because UnionPay is the only payment network.

 China T-Union illustrates the power a national transit card standard backed with a shared cloud resource but it’s a streamlined straightjacket.

-Hong Kong Octopus Card Limited and MTR have been slow adding mobile transit service.
+Hong Kong Octopus Card Limited and MTR on the other hand have been slow adding mobile transit service.
 The Apple Pay Octopus launch in June 2020 was a big success.
-In the end however, growing mobile services is the best way forward for Octopus to remain a viable Hong Kong MTR business in these uncertain times.
-Because if it does not, Octopus risks becoming just another China T-Union card.
+In the long run however, Octopus will become another China T-Union card.